Background

 Many caravan insurance policies offer European cover either as standard or as an add-on.
 Check the number of days covered per trip and whether breakdown assistance is included while abroad before you travel.

-The Caravan Storage Site Owners' Association (CaSSOA) accredits storage sites that meet specific security standards.
+The Caravan Storage Site Owners Association (CaSSOA) accredits storage sites that meet specific security standards.
+There are over 500 CaSSOA approved sites across the UK, rated Bronze, Silver, Gold, or Platinum.
 Storing your touring caravan at a CaSSOA approved site can reduce insurance premiums and is often required by insurers.

 Some caravan insurance policies include contents cover as standard, others offer it as an add-on.
-Your home contents insurance may not extend to a static caravan, so it's important to check your policy carefully.
+Your home contents insurance may not extend to a static caravan, so it is important to check your policy carefully.

 Yes, specialist policies are available for folding campers and trailer tents.
 These cover the unique risks associated with their lightweight construction and canvas elements, which standard caravan policies may not address.